WiccaCrow/webserver/README.md

 max_reg_file_size: "20 MiB"
 max_reg_file_size: "1KB"

-Description: Defined threshold size server used to decide whether body should be sent by chunks
+Description: Defined threshold size server used to decide whether body should be sent by chunks.
 ```

-`This value should be increased carefully as RAM loading increases in direct ratio`
+:warning: `This value should be increased carefully as RAM loading increases in direct ratio.`

 ---